PickYourOwn.org

 Take special care to follow steps that prevent darkening of light-colored fruit.
 Several treatments may be used to prevent or retard darkening.
 One is to coat the fruit as it is cut with a solution of 1 teaspoon (3 g) crystalline ascorbic acid, Fruit Fresh, or 3,000 mg crushed vitamin C tablets per cup of water.
 Another is to drop the cut pieces in a solution of water and ascorbic acid, citric acid or lemon juice.
 Use 1 teaspoon (3,000 mg) ascorbic acid, 1 teaspoon citric acid or 3/4 cup lemon juice to 1 gallon water.

-An ascorbic acid (commercially sold as "Fruit Fresh") and watersolution serves as a desirable anti-darkening treatment, adds nutritive value in the form of vitamin C, and does not change the flavor of the fruit as lemon juice may do.
+An solution of ascorbic acid (commercially sold as "Fruit Fresh") and water serves as a good anti-darkening treatment, adds nutritive value in the form of vitamin C, and does not change the flavor of the fruit as lemon juice may do.
 Ascorbic acid is available in crystalline or tablet form in drug stores and supermarkets.
 Ascorbic acid mixtures, such as ascorbic acid combined with sugar or with citric acid and sugar, also are available.
 For these, follow the manufacturer's directions.
-In such mixtures, ascorbic acid usually is the important active ingredient.
-Because of its dilution with other materials, these forms may be more expensive than pure ascorbic acid.
+In those pre-made mixtures, ascorbic acid usually is the important active ingredient.
+Of course, these may be more expensive than just buying pure ascorbic acid.

 Fruit Juices